HSBNE/hsbne.github.com/admin/rules.md

         full member for the purposes of dues, but must complete other activities set by the executive, such as ( but not limited to ) induction, before their admission process is completed.
-    3. Upon completed admission as a member, the new member will be issued with an RFID entry card at the earliest possible convenience.
+    3. Upon completed admission as a member, the new member will be given access to the following at the earliest possible convenience:
+	    1. Site access
+	    2. General member infrastructure such as discussion forums, online services, and anything else reasonably required for the purpose of being a member.
     4. Users who do not complete their membership admission process within 30 days, have no membership rights, and all prior payments are forfeit.